-Although the Northern New Jersey DEM satisfies the bathymetry data requirements for nearshore simulations, proper offshore bathymetry data is required to model the tsunamis far from the shoreline.
+Although the Cape Hatteras DEM satisfies the bathymetry data requirements for nearshore simulations, proper offshore bathymetry data is required to model the tsunamis far from the shoreline.
 Accordingly, Grids A and B (Figure 2) are generated for low resolution modeling over the ocean basin and continental shelf.
 The input data for the tsunami sources is divided into two categories.
-The first category consists of Cosiesmic and CVV sources, which were simulated in larger scale ocean-scale model runs, with results recorded on the boundaries of Grid A. The ocean-basin simulations in which this data were recorded was performed with a 16 arc second spherical grid.
+The first category consists of Cosiesmic and CVV sources, which were simulated in larger scale ocean-scale model runs, with results recorded on the boundaries of Grid A. The ocean-basin simulations in which this data were recorded were performed with a 16 arc second spherical grid.
 Grid A was generated in order to keep the nesting scale 4 or less (see section 3.4), and continue the simulation with a 4 arc second grid.
-The grid sizes of the Grid A are 503.2 m in the north-south direction and 535.0 m in east-west direction (Table 1).
+The grid sizes of the Grid A are 493.0 m in the north-south direction and 406.2 m in east-west direction (Table 1).
 On the other hand, the SMF sources fall within the modeled region and are initially modeled with a Cartesian grid using NHWAVE (Ma et al., 2012) with 500 m resolution.
 The input data was in the form of initial conditions, in contrast to the first category where the data is in form of boundary conditions.
 Therefore, it was required to generate another grid larger than Grid A to allow space for model sponge layers (or damping regions) on the boundaries.
 Also, in order to directly use input data as generated by NHWAVE, the grid sizes for Grid B were chosen to be 500 m.

 Depth values for these grids were obtained from the 1 arc-minute ETOPO-1 database, while nearshore bathymetry and topography were obtained from the CRM.
-The horizontal datum and vertical datum are set to be WGS84 and MHW, similar to Northern New Jersey DEM.
+The horizontal datum and vertical datum are set to be WGS84 and MHW, similar to Cape Hatteras NGDC DEM.
 These grids are mapped from spherical coordinates into a Cartesian grid.
 This means that there are some mapping errors considering the magnitude of these grids.
-For example, for Grid A, the total difference between two different coordinate systems is 132 m comparing the arc length (spherical) with the straight line (Cartesian).
-The average offset difference for each grid point between two coordinates is 12 cm, which is negligible considering a grid size of about 500 m.
-To minimize the error around the mapping area, the grid is lined up close to the Northern New Jersey DEM.
-The total difference between spherical and Cartesian coordinates for Grid B is 465 meters.
-The average offset difference between two coordinates is 31 cm for each point of this gird.
-To make the error as small as possible for the western parts of the domain (close to Sandy Hook, NJ), this grid is also lined up with the mapping area.
+For example, for Grid A, the total difference between two different coordinate systems is 143 m comparing the arc length (spherical) with the straight line (Cartesian).
+The average offset difference for each grid point between two coordinates is 13 cm, which is negligible considering a grid size of about 500 m.
+To minimize the error around the mapping area, the grid is lined up close to the Cape Hatteras DEM.
+The total difference between spherical and Cartesian coordinates for Grid B is 483 meters.
+The average offset difference between two coordinates is 32 cm for each point of this gird.
+To make the error as small as possible for the western part of the domain, this grid is also lined up with the mapping area.
 Therefore, larger error values shows up in the eastern and southern parts of the domain, which is not of concern because they fall within the sponge layer region.

-Figure 2 shows the location of these grids, as well as the location of the SMF sources simulated in this project.
+Figure 2 shows the location of these grids, as well as the location of the SMF source simulated in this project.
 Further information about these grids are provided in Table 1.
-Figure 3 shows the initial surface elevation of each SMF source mapped onto Grid B. The results of the simulations using Grids A and B were recorded on the Northern New Jersey DEM boundaries in order to perform higher resolution modeling in nearshore regions.
+The results of the simulations using Grids A and B were recorded on the Cape Hatteras DEM boundaries in order to perform higher resolution modeling in nearshore regions.
 This process is described in the next section of this document.